jayanshb/my-personal-website/README.md

 # my-personal-website
 This is a personal fully responsive website I made using bootstrap and react framework from scratch.
-Please open source_code for further reference.
+Please open source-code for further reference.